 To shift from in gear (forward/reverse) to neutral.

 1. Close the throttle so that the engine slows to idle speed.

-After the engine is at idle in gear move the gear lever firmly and crisply in to the neutral position.
+2. After the engine is at idle speed in gear move the remote control lever/gear shift lever firmly and crisply into the neutral position.